viccherubini/throwback/README.md

 After the `throwback` command is installed, create a directory in your `$HOME` directory named `.throwback`.
 Copy the `config.php.template` file from this repository to the `.throwback` directory as `config.php`.
 You are required to retain the top level `parameters` and `databases` keys even if they point to empty arrays.

 #### Parameters
 The `parameters` key in the configuration file is for injecting any key-value pair into your tests.
 This array is executed once at run-time, so you generally can't put dynamically generated values in it.
-Each test can get a parameter by calling:
+Each test can get a parameter by calling

 ```php
 $this->getParameter('name')